The Priddy Foundation

 -

-Program Grants: Fund creation or expansion of services addressing identified community problems.
-Programs should demonstrate sustainability beyond the grant period, align with organizational mission and capacity, and include measurable evaluation standards.
+Programme Grants: Fund creation or expansion of services addressing identified community problems.
+Programmes should demonstrate sustainability beyond the grant period, align with organisational mission and capacity, and include measurable evaluation standards.

 -

 Capital Grants: Support buildings and major equipment acquisitions.
 The foundation's contribution rarely exceeds 20% of total project budget and is often significantly less.
-Organizations must secure remaining funds before grant disbursement.
+Organisations must secure remaining funds before grant disbursement.

 -